zeroincombenze/l10n-italy/base_multireport/egg-info/usage.rst

 This module gives a lot of pretty features to print nice reports.

 Inside every report it is possible check for some characteristics and/or add some values.
+The value of every parameter is evaluate in fallback way.
+The fallback path is:
+1. Valid value (not null and not space) in report (model ir_action_report_xml)
+2. Valid value (not null and not space) in template of report (model multireport.template), if declared
+3. Valid value (not null and not space) in specific document style (model multireport.style)
+4. Value in default document style (model multireport.style)
+5. For some parameters, for historical reason, value may be load from other sources (i.e. custom footer)

+In report the fallback function is report.get_report_attrib(PARAM,o,doc_opts), where param is parme to get value.

+Report may load specific value if declare field as follow:
-Field name beginning with `doc_opts` are values from the specific report which is printing.
+* If field name beginning with `doc_opts`, value is from the specific report which is printing.
-Field name beginning with `doc_style` are values from the style of the company.
+* If Field name beginning with `doc_style`, value is from the style of the company.

-Values in `doc_opts` are more priority than value in `doc_style`.
+Warning!
+If report get value directly from report or style, can get a None value and result may be unexpected.

 Look at follow table for details: